TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Why is the Cadel Evans Great Ocean Road Race held at this time of year?

 This is the timeslot allocated to the event by the UCI.
-Being held in January makes the event the first one-day race on the men’s UCI WorldTour and the UCI Women’s WorldTour calendars each year.
+Being held in January/February makes the event the first one-day race on the men’s UCI WorldTour and the UCI Women’s WorldTour calendars each year.

 Is the Cadel Evans Great Ocean Road Race televised?